Mustafa-Ezzat/Movielix/README.md

 query
 - Display the list of pictures in a two column
 - Handle error for "Not all search terms are expected to return data from Flickr"

+## Testing

+Testing is the self-documentation for each piece of the problem

+TDD is self-documentation for your product, it is when your tests are written before your implementation.
+These are the TDD three Laws: 1) (RED) Write a failing test 2) (Green) Make the test pass 3) Refactor your code.